theojouvin/CSE15L/labs/lab-report-4-week-8.md

-## Lab Report 3
+## Lab Report 4
-### SSH Config, GitHub Access, and Copying Whole Directories
+### Testing the Implementation of Two Versions of MarkdownParse
 ---

 This lab report contains the following;
-- An example of an SSH Configuration file making it easier to connect to and transfer files to an external server.
-- An example of setting up access to GitHub from an external server to allow for remote edits and commits.
-- An example of copying a whole directory to an external server and running tests with those files.
+- A link to my lab group's Markdown Parser repository.
+- A link to another lab group's Markdown Parser repository that my group reviewed.
+- For three Markdown code snippets:
+  - Expected Output
+  - MarkdownParseTest Code
+  - Test results for both implementations of MarkdownParse
+  - Potential code fixes to achieve expected output, if necessary.

-Screenshots / GIFs will be included in spoilers as to not take up uncessary space.
+Screenshots will be included in spoilers as to not take up uncessary space.

 <details>
   <summary> » This is a spoiler, Click Me!</summary>